MatthysDev/alfred-tailwind-colors/README.md

 Download [this](https://github.com/MatthysDev/alfred-tailwind-colors) file and open it

-Now you can find any Color qvqilable in Tailwind with alfred by enter the following keyword : ```twcol```
+Now you can find any Color available in Tailwind with alfred by enter the following keyword : ```twcol```

 ## Exemples :